jbconway/inst414-final-project-Jillian-Conway/README.md

 - Extracting, transforming, and loading the raw bird data

 - Training a logistic regression model to predict significant population presence in a region

-- Evaluating the model using a confusion matrix and classification report

 - Saving visualizations and evaluation metrics to the data/analyzed/ directory